Erastova-group/ClayCode/README.md

 ```

 ## Docs and Examples:

 Please see ClayCode website [claycode.readthedocs.io/en/latest](https://erastova-group.github.io/ClayCode) for the Manual and Tutorials.

+A workshop material, part of the Molecular Modeling in Clay Science Meeting (16th - 17th May 2024, Edinburgh), is available at [ClayCode Workshop Repo](https://github.com/Erastova-group/ClayCode-workshop)

 ## Future Development and Contribution: